optimizely/style-guides/csharp/commenting.md

 // the Execute() method is called on the Query object.
 ```

-- Do not create formatted blocks of asterisks around comments unless the file needs a copyright/legal disclaimer before the source code begins.
+- Do not create formatted blocks of asterisks around comments unless the file needs a copyright/legal disclaimer before the source code begins or for multi-line testing scenarios

 ```csharp
 /*